solana-foundation/developer-content/docs/toolkit/projects/solana-program.md

 title: Solana Program Scaffold
 sidebarSortOrder: 3
 sidebarLabel: Solana Programs
+seoTitle: "How to create a Solana program (native or Anchor)"
 description:
   "How to create a new Solana project scaffold for program development with the 'create solana program' tool."